Have you ever been in a relationship that had you thinking that your partner had put a “spell” on you?

 The manipulative partner uses guilt-tripping to make you do certain things that you might not be comfortable doing.

 In a normal healthy relationship, decisions are discussed and considered by the two of you.
-You spend time going over the pros and cons of any big life decision; In a manipulative relationship, the decision is made unilaterally by the manipulator.
+You spend time going over the pros and cons of any big life decision; In a manipulative relationship, the manipulator makes the decision unilaterally.

 If you voice any disagreement, they will try to guilt you into agreeing with their decision.

 For instance, the manipulator wants you to co-sign on their car loan.
 You don’t feel comfortable being responsible for such a big financial engagement, and you attempt to explain yourself.

 The manipulator will refuse to listen to you, cutting you off with guilt-inducing statements, which is a classic sign of manipulation in a relationship.